Verizon Communications (VZ) Q2 2017 Results - Earnings Call Transcript

 Timothy Horan - Oppenheimer & Co., Inc.

 Great, guys, and thanks, guys, and congratulations on a good quarter.
-Matt, the unlimited side on the credible (49:28) impact here, do you think this is sustainable?
+Matt, the unlimited side, and incredible impact here, do you think this is sustainable?
 Are you seeing any slowdown at all?
 Maybe – I'm not sure if you said on the call – what percentage of your base are on unlimited or maybe a flow share.

 And then not to pound you on wireless margins, but it sounded like you kind of expect them to trend up for the next several years, not just for this quarter.
 Do you think we can get back to, on a consolidated basis, the type of margins we saw last year or even better than that?
 And I guess just lastly how do you balance out the growth in subscribers with the margins that you're generating which are still, obviously, industry-leading?
 Thanks.